Some Scottsdale Members of our "Greatest Generation" Need Your Help!

-The park's new owner has told the residents of the park - many of them low income, elderly and disabled - they must be moved out by the end of January to make way for future development.
-Unfortunately, the majority of the park's mobile homes are too old and fragile to be moved so their owners will be forced to literally abandon them, even though many residents sank their life savings into buying them.
-Even the mobile homes in better condition will be expensive to move, plus their owners will be forced to leave behind any external improvements to their trailers (such as porches and carports) without any compensation.
+The park's new owner has told the residents they must be gone by the end of January to make way for his future development.
+Unfortunately, most of the park's mobile homes are too old and fragile to be moved, so owners will be forced to abandon their homes, even though many residents have sunk their life savings into buying them and adding extensions to them.
+Even the homes that can be moved will be expensive to move, plus all external improvements (such as porches and carports) must be left behind.

-Scottsdale City Councilwoman Kathy Littlefield has worked with the city's Human Services staff to coordinate assistance from the city, state and federal agencies such as the Veterans Administration (many of the Wheel Inn Ranch residents are veterans or spouses of veterans).
-But the money available from these sources only scratches the surface of what will be needed to make sure all of the Wheel Inn Ranch residents are safely relocated into housing they can afford by the January deadline.
+Scottsdale City Councilwoman Kathy Littlefield has worked with the City's Community and Human Services staff to coordinate assistance from city, state and federal agencies.
+This includes the Veteran's Administration, since some of these residents are veterans or spouses of veterans all the way back to World War II.
+However, this assistance only scratches the surface of what is needed to insure our fellow residents are safely relocated into housing they can afford by the January deadline.

-That is why we are organizing this fundraiser.
-To insure the funds are spent where they will do the most good and are properly accounted for, I have put together a committee of community leaders who will oversee the disbursement of whatever money is collected.
-Everyone involved in this effort is a volunteer, no one is getting paid, and 100% of the money collected will go to help the Wheel Inn Ranch residents.
-The committee members are myself, Scottsdale City Councilwoman Kathy Littlefield, co-chair of the Scottsdale Coalition, Nancy Cantor, South Scottsdale neighborhood activist and non-profit executive, Cindy Hill, and Tonolea neighborhood activist, Jim Heather.
-Also advising our committee will be Scottsdale City Councilman Guy Phillips and Coronado neighborhood resident Martha Seaman, who is a Deacon with the Episcopal Diocese of Arizona and president of the Valley Interfaith Project.
+That is why we are organizing this fundraiser and asking for your help.
+To insure all funds are properly accounted for and will be spent where they will do the most good, we have put together a committee of community leaders who will oversee the collection and disbursement of funds.
+Everyone involved in this effort is a volunteer: no one is getting paid, and all of the money collected will go to help the Wheel Inn Ranch residents.
+The committee members are: Former City Councilman Bob Littlefield, City Councilwoman Kathy Littlefield, co-chair of the Scottsdale Coalition, Nancy Cantor, South Scottsdale neighborhood activist and non-profit executive, Cindy Hill, and Tonolea neighborhood activist, Jim Heather.
+Advisors to the committee are City Councilman Guy Phillips and Coronado neighborhood resident Martha Seaman, a Deacon with the Episcopal Diocese of Arizona and President of the Valley Interfaith Project.